krojew/cdrs-tokio/documentation/query-values.md

 let values = query_values!(1 as i32, 1 as i64);
 ```

 - `Value`-s with names may be imagined as a `Map` that links a table column name with a value that should be inserted in a column.
-It means that `Value`-s with maps should not necesarily have the same order as a corresponded `?` in a query template:
+It means that `Value`-s with maps should not necessarily have the same order as a corresponded `?` in a query template:

 ```rust
 #[macro_use]